 - ½ tsp. salt

 - 2 tsp. granulated sugar

 - ¼ cup liquid of your choosing to deglaze the pan (I prefer balsamic vinegar, but broth, wine, even water will work.)

 - Place a large frying pan over medium-high heat.
 Melt butter or oil until bubbling.
 Add onions and cook, stirring ocassionally, until beginning to brown, about 10 minutes.
 Sprinkle with sugar and salt.

-- Continue cooking, stirring often, until darkened in colour (10-15 minutes.)
+- Continue cooking, stirring often, until darkened in color (10-15 minutes.)

 - Deglaze pan with liquid of your choosing.
 Cook for a few minutes longer, stirring constantly.

 After adding the sugar, you will find you will need to stir more often so the onions do not burn.